Towards Unsupervised Domain Generalization: Experiments

 \subsection{Analysis}

-\textbf{Visualization of representations} We compare the embedding spaces learned by MoCo V2, DIUL and ImageNet pretraining protocol in Figure \ref{fig:t-SNE}.
-Both MoCo V2 and DIUL are pretrained under the \textsl{domain correlated} setting for 1000 epochs, and we adopt t-SNE \cite{liu2016visualizing} visualization to compare how representations from different domains are distributed in the embedding spaces.
-ImageNet pretraining learns a embedding space where domains are clearly distinguishable, which is understandable since if we consider domains as categories, ImageNet pretrained models should have the ability to distinguish them given domains in DomainNet are highly distinguishable.
-MoCo V2 learns a more `dense' embedding space where samples from domain `real' and domain `painting' are entangled closer compared to ImageNet pretrained protocol, but samples from domain `sketch' are separated from others.
-On the contrary, in the embedding space learned via DIUL, samples from different domains are closely entangled together, clearly indicating that DIUL learns a domain irrelevant representation space.

-\textbf{Comparison of DIUL and MoCo V2} Figure \ref{fig:epoch} visualizes the accuracy on the \textsl{all correlated} setting under various pretraining epochs.
-All the parameters and pretraining protocol used for both methods are the same for a fair comparison.
-With a small number of pretraining epochs, DIUL outperforms MoCo V2 by a considerable margin.
-As the number of pretraining epochs grows, MoCo V2 reaches a maximal overall accuracy of 34.04\% after pretraining for 600 epochs before the curve tends to be flat, while DIUL outperforms MoCo V2 by around 7.43\% at epoch 1000.
-The curve indicates that DIUL is not only a efficient pretraining method but also with a better convergence point.
+Figure \ref{fig:epoch} visualizes the accuracy on the \textsl{all correlated} setting under various pretraining epochs.
+All the parameters and pretraining protocols used for both methods are the same for a fair comparison.
+With a small number of pretraining epochs, DARLING outperforms MoCo V2 by a considerable margin.
+As the number of pretraining epochs grows, MoCo V2 reaches a maximal overall accuracy of 34.04\% after pretraining for 600 epochs before the curve tends to be flat, while DARLING outperforms MoCo V2 by around 7.43\% at epoch 1000.
+The curve indicates that DARLING is not only an efficient pretraining method but also with a better convergence point.
+Moreover, Figure \ref{fig:pretrain_classes} and \ref{fig:epoch} indicate that with more unlabeled data sampled from different domains and more training epochs, strong UDG methods can gradually improve models' generalization ability.
+Thus pretraining models on data from different datasets may further enhance generalization ability.